-If you have already been to Almaty, then you can start a trip to Turkestan and Zhambyl regions from Shymkent.
+If you have already been to Almaty, then you can start a trip to Turkistan and Jambyl Provinces from Shymkent.
 To get to Shymkent one can take a train, bus, taxi, or even fly there from many airports of the world.
 In Shymkent, you will certainly be interested in seeing the arboretum with a lake and forged bridges, taking pictures in the local Arbat street, and in visiting retro districts full of such exemplars of Stalinist architecture, such as the Palace of Metallurgists and huge statues of Lenin in the adjoining park.

-From Shymkent it is easy to get to the ancient settlement of Otyrar and the city of Turkestan with its famous mausoleum of Khoja Ahmed Yasawi.
-Even further to the north, on the way to the Kyzylorda region, the medieval settlement of Sauran will win your heart with its views.
+From Shymkent it is easy to get to the ancient city of Otrar and the city of Turkistan with its famous mausoleum of Khoja Ahmed Yasawi.
+Even further to the north, on the way to the Kyzylorda region, the medieval city of Sauran will win your heart with its views.
 It is an exceptionally attractive place for a photo tour.

 Belukha Mountain - a symbol of East Kazakhstan

-The administrative center of East Kazakhstan region is the town of Ust-Kamenogorsk where all the routes around the region begin.
-The town has many interesting Orthodox churches and mosques.
-The oldest railway station in the country, and other buildings of the late 19th - early 20th centuries are preserved in this town.
+The administrative center of East Kazakhstan Province is the city of Ust-Kamenogorsk where all the routes around the province begin.
+The city has many interesting Orthodox churches and mosques.
+The oldest railway station in the country, and other buildings of the late 19th - early 20th centuries are preserved in this city.

 The unearthly landscapes of Western Kazakhstan

-Atyrau, Mangistau and Aktobe regions in Western Kazakhstan are completely unlike any other places on the planet.
+Atyrau, Mangystau and Aktobe Provinces in Western Kazakhstan are completely unlike any other places on the planet.

-The towns of Aktau and Atyrau, located on the shores of the Caspian Sea, are notable for their picturesque coastal areas, commercial ports and views of the endless blue sea.
+The cities of Aktau and Atyrau, located on the shores of the Caspian Sea, are notable for their picturesque coastal areas, commercial ports and views of the endless blue sea.

-In this remote region you will get an unforgettable experience by visiting the Ustyurt National Biosphere Reserve and the ancient towns of Alta, Ketyk, and Sartash.
+In this remote region you will get an unforgettable experience by visiting the Ustyurt Nature Reserve and the ancient towns of Alta, Ketyk, and Sartash.
 The sacred mountain of Sherkala will become a jewel in your collection of photos.
-Be sure to visit the southwestern part of the Ustyurt plateau - the Bozjyra tract, with its famous two “fangs”.
+Be sure to visit the southwestern part of the Ustyurt Plateau - the Bozjyra Tract, with its famous two “fangs”.
 Many underground mosques will also make you keep your camera ready at all times, with your finger stuck to the trigger.
-The most famous of them are Beket-Ata and Shakpak-Ata.
-Becket-Ata among Muslims is considered the second sacred place in the country after the Mausoleum of Yasawi.
+The most famous of them are Beket Ata and Shakpak Ata.
+Beket Ata among Muslims is considered the second sacred place in the country after the Mausoleum of Yasawi.

 Rivers, lakes and steppe landscapes of Saryarka.
 Central Kazakhstan

-Central Kazakhstan with the Karaganda region is rich with rivers and lakes, where one can photograph swans, cranes and other beautiful birds.
+Central Kazakhstan with the Karaganda Province is rich with rivers and lakes, where one can photograph swans, cranes and other beautiful birds.
 The drain-less semi-freshwater lake - Balkhash, as well as the steppe landscapes of Saryarka will captivate your inner photographer.
 Would you like to climb higher?
-Visit the colorful mountains of Akzhar, rocks of Bektau-ata or the picturesque oasis of Karkaraly.
+Visit the colorful Akjar Mountains, rocks of Bektau Ata or the picturesque oasis of Karkaraly National Park.